M1ha-Shvn/django-pg-bulk-update/README.md

     - 'lte', '<='
     - 'gt', '>'
     - 'gte', '>='
+    - 'between'
+      Searches for records, which have field between a and b.
+Value should be iterable with 2 items.
     - You can define your own clause operation.
 See section below.

 * `batch_size: Optional[int]`